What is Tubal Ligation?

 Will Tubal Sterilization affect my Menstrual Cycle?

-You will continue to have menstrual periods however, some women may experience periods that are irregular in length, flow volume, or days between cycles.
+You will continue to have menstrual periods.
+However, some women may experience periods.
+That are irregular in length, flow volume, or days between cycles.

 How much does Tubal Ligation Surgery cost?

 The cost of tubal ligation will vary depending on different factors but averages around $7,100.
-But we offer it for $3,999* for a limited time until December 31, 2023.
-Take advantage of our limited-time special prices.
+But we offer it for a special rate for a limited time.
+Therefore, take advantage of our limited-time special prices.
+During an initial consultation with an expert from the IBI Advanced GYN Center.
+The surgeon will discuss pricing and specifics unique to your situation.